-The Witch can thus be viewed as a portrayal of a family’s gradual loss of capacity for faith and consequent fall from grace, triggered by a psychodrama driven solely by their own interpretations of events.
-Much the same can be said of Goodman Brown, of whose strange tale even he cannot be sure.
-Although the depicted events in both stories are tragic, it’s clear from Eggers’ insistence on a detailed rendering of the alleged practices of witchcraft that he is also gently mocking his Puritan subjects.
+The Witch can thus be viewed as a portrayal of a family’s gradual loss of capacity for faith and consequent fall from grace.
+Although the depicted events are tragic, it’s clear from Eggers’ insistence on a detailed rendering of the alleged practices of witchcraft, as well as on the fact that the tragic chain of events is triggered by a psychodrama entirely of the family’s own making, that he is also gently mocking his Puritan subjects.

 The same tone can be detected in Hawthorne’s tale, not only in Satan’s gentle prodding of the poor Goodman Brown, but even in Brown’s own exhortation to his wife at the outset of his journey, when he seeks to calm her mind by telling her,”Say thy prayers, dear Faith, and go to bed at dusk, and no harm will come to thee.”
 The explicit condemnation of such a simplistic outlook on life, where – for a woman – adherence to a regimented course of daily prayer and early bed times is supposed to guarantee safety from any moral pitfalls, is of course to be found in her eventual presence at the gathering in the woods, and implicitly, in Brown’s failure to follow his own advice and uphold the moral standards he was supposed to represent.